P1sec/QCSuper/README.md

 Is it however aiming to be compatible with the widest possible range of devices based on a Qualcomm chipset, for the capture part.

-Do no hesitate to report whether your device is successfully working or not through the [IRC channel](http://webchat.freenode.net/?channels=#qcsuper), or opening a [Github issue](https://github.com/P1sec/QCSuper/issues/new).
+Do no hesitate to report whether your device is successfully working or not through opening a [Github issue](https://github.com/P1sec/QCSuper/issues/new).

 ## Related tools using the Diag protocol